regzo2/VRCFaceTracking-Documentation/docs/source/ware/quest_pro.rst

     .. note::
         You can easily get to your ``..AppData\Roaming`` folder by typing ``%AppData%`` into your Windows search or the address bar of any Explorer window.

-END SETUP.
+#.
+Unblock the ``VRCFT Module - QuestOpenXR.dll`` that was copied.
+See :ref:`unblocking downloaded dynamic link libraries`

+Setup Complete!
 See :ref:`Startup Procedure` for use instructions.

 .. _Startup Procedure: